African and African American Studies

 In addition, students will master research and writing competence.
 They will have the opportunity to undertake independent research projects under the direction of faculty members.
 It is hoped that such projects will be tied to critical social issues facing the Metropolitan Detroit community or communities in the wider African diaspora.

-Many of the courses offered in the African and African American Studies Program are cross listed with other disciplines, such as Anthropology, Communications, Economics, English, History, Music History, Psychology and Sociology.
+Many of the courses offered in the African and African American Studies Program are cross listed with other disciplines, such as Anthropology, Communications, Economics, English, History, Music History, Psychology, Religious Studies, and Sociology.

 Major Requirements